2026 NHRA Mission Foods Drag Racing Series: Schedule

+1 2 3 4 5 Pro Stock Motorcycle did not compete at this event.; ↑ Because of rain the Top Fuel and Funny Car winners got decided on Friday in Bristol during the 2nd qualifying session; ↑ Non-championship speciality event for Pro Stock Motorcycle with only the top eight in the speciality round points participating.; ↑ Because of rain this race finished on a Monday; ↑ This race is regionalized depending on when viewers get an NFL game October 4 so it will shown at 2 pm eastern or 4:30 pm eastern;

 Schedule Changes

-The 2026 schedule features several key changes.
-The Winternationals moves two weeks later.
-Sonoma and Seattle have swapped dates.
+The 2026 schedule features several key changes to it.
+The Winternationals in Pomona was pushed back two weeks from its 2025 date.
+Sonoma and Seattle swapped dates from 2024.

-The Las Vegas race in April was removed and replaced by a round in Adel, Georgia at South Georgia Motorsports Park, 2,200 miles east.
-It will be the first NHRA event in Georgia since 2021, as well as the return of the Southern Nationals which was previously held at Atlanta Dragway.
+The Las Vegas race in April was removed and it got replaced by a round in Adel, Georgia at South Georgia Motorsports Park, 2,200 miles east.
+It will be the first NHRA event in Georgia since 2021, as well as the return of the Southern Nationals which was previously held at Atlanta Dragway, one of four former NHRA national event circuits Darryl H. Cuttell, owner of a rival sanctioning body, acquired in the off-season.

-The DMV race moves from Virginia Motorsports Park to Maryland International Raceway in Mechanicsville, Maryland, which is 117 miles north of Dinwiddie.
+The DMV race moves from Virginia Motorsports Park (also acquired by Cuttell from the Franklin family) to Maryland International Raceway in Mechanicsville, Maryland, which is 117 miles north of Dinwiddie.

+The race that was in Mohnton, Pennsylvania, from Maple Grove Raceway was removed after the Koretsky family also sold their track to Cuttell.
+Then it was that announced U. S. 131 Motorsports Park, on December 11, 2025, would become an NHRA-sanctioned track, with that followed by an announcement that it was the replacement on December 15, 2025 for the series schedule.

-The fall North Carolina race moves from Concord to Rockingham Dragway, 82 miles southeast in Rockingham, North Carolina.
+The fall North Carolina race moves from Concord over to Rockingham Dragway, which is 82 miles southeast in Rockingham, North Carolina.

 The Las Vegas race will be a standard two-lane race, making the April Charlotte round the only four-lane race of the season.

 Additional rules for specially marked races

-4 Lanes: The National events in Charlotte will compete with cars on four lanes.
+4 Lanes: The National event in Charlotte will compete with cars in four lanes.